 Resume writer’s tip: Tailor your resume to each application

-For each job posting you respond to, note any details given about the facility’s main services or specialties.
+For each job posting you respond to, note any details about the facility’s main services or specialties.
 How do these areas compare to your own recent experience?
-By citing these similarities in your profile, you can make a stronger first impression on the hiring manager.
+You can make a stronger first impression on the hiring manager by citing these similarities in your profile.

 What if you don’t have experience as a dentist?